zyantific/remodel/README.md

 of closed source applications or network traffic avoiding padding fields or messy casts.

+Please note that this library is still in development, things may still change rapidly.

 ### Core aspects
 - Easy to use
 - Modern (C++14, limited by what is already supported by MSVC 12)